DavidCEllis/ducktools-classbuilder/docs/prefab/index.md

 Settings(hostname='localhost', template_folder='base/path', template_name='index')
 ```

-For further details see the `usage` pages in the documentation.

 ## Slots ##

 Classes can also be created using `__slots__` in the same way as `@slotclass` from the builder,